Core Web Vitals

 The Page Experience dashboard

 Google recently changed the Page Speed dashboard to the new “Page Experience” dashboard.
-This is a new way to look at different metrics that affect a web page from a user experience perspective.
-Specifically, the Core Web Vitals metrics: First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS) to measure visual stability, are the ones giving us the headache.
+This is a new way to look at different metrics that affect a web page from the perspective of user experience.
+Specifically, the Core Web Vitals metrics including First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS) to measure visual stability are the ones giving us the headache.

 Core Web Vitals’ Good URLs

-The percentage of “Good URLs” showing in the dashboard (The Core Web Vitals scores) are the pages passing all of these 4 metrics and is directly related to the number of “Impressions”.
-The weight of these metrics in the new Page Experience Algorithm update will always remain a mystery but is clear that right now is very high, considering the changes in ranking positions we have seen through June and July.
+The percentage of “Good URLs” showing in the dashboard (The Core Web Vitals scores) are the pages passing all four metrics, and it is directly related to the number of “Impressions.”
+The weight of these metrics in the new Page Experience Algorithm update will always remain a mystery, but it is clear that right now, considering the changes in the ranking positions we have seen this year, the weight is very high.

 The PageSpeed Insight test

 When testing a page using the PageSpeed Insight test, the resulting score on the big green bubble seems to tell us that everything is great.
 We are winning!
-Wait.
-Apparently, Google is degrading the importance of the speed score by the score of the 4 metrics mentioned above (the Cumulative Layout Shift and the others).
-Keep reading the test result and the first paragraph below the score says:
+But wait.
+Apparently, Google is degrading the importance of the speed score using the score of the four metrics mentioned above (the Cumulative Layout Shift and the others).
+As we keep reading the test result, we see that the first paragraph below the score says:

 Field Data – The Chrome User Experience Report does not have sufficient real-world speed data for this page.